muzhancun/CausalEnvGeneration/docs/source/simulator/design-principles.md

     We can use callbacks to preprocess the ``obs`` or ``info`` before it is returned to the agent.

     For example, we can add task information to the observation when the environment is reset, so that the agent knows what task it is going to perform.

+    Besides, we can implement fast reset by suppressing the internal environment reset.
     ```

 - `step`: This method is called when the agent takes an action.
 It returns the observation, reward, termination status, and information.